- Built: 1885

 Early politics in the Nebraska Territory were often dirty, ruthless and more than a little roguish.
 A. J. Poppleton was one of the people who made it that way.

-A lawyer, he frequently partnered with a group of other young brash professionals including George Miller and James Woolworth to make sure their will was heard.
+A lawyer, he frequently partnered with a group of other young brash professionals including Dr. George L. Miller and James Woolworth to make sure their will was heard.
 He was tied up in the Omaha Claim Club, including their notorious enforcement methods, and finagled his way to becoming the Speaker in the Nebraska Territorial Legislature for a short time.
 He was a powerful force in the 1857 fight to keep the Capitol in Omaha when the town of Florence tried to steal it.
 Poppleton also became Omaha’s second mayor, serving for six months in 1858.

 His most important – and best paying – job was working as the general counsel at the brand-new Union Pacific headquarters in downtown Omaha.
 As their lawyer for 24 years, he argued many cases in local, state and federal courts.
 His most important case was done outside the Union Pacific though.